reboundjs/rebound/README.md

 }
 </script>
 ```
 Because the Rebound script tag contains a src, nothing inside it gets executed, but is still accessable to the page as $('#Rebound').html().
-We take advantage of this to load Rebound's config options right where you include the Rebound library itself.
-Convenient!
+We take advantage of this to load Rebound's router config options right where you include the Rebound library itself.
+Convenient! ***If the router isn't your thing – if no config is passed to rebound inside of its script tag then Rebound's router will not start,  leaving you with a data bound component library to integrate with as you see fit.***

 ##### Config Options